Vulkan pixel formats

 VK_FORMAT_{component-format|compression-scheme}_{numeric-format}

-Each component is immediately followed by its size in bits (e.g. R8
+Each component is immediately followed by its size in bits (e.g. R8).
+The

 There are broadly three categories of Vulkan formats: